Hathaway Academy: Early years (1925–1971)

-In 1925, Constantin Cernat Central Council School opened on the former site of Bridge Road Infants' School.
+In 1925, John Henry Burrows Central Council School opened on the former site of Bridge Road Infants' School.
 In 1931, the school was relocated from Bridge Road to Hathaway Road.
 In 1935, it became a middle school and was renamed John Henry Burrows Intermediate School.
 The name "John Henry Burrows" may have originated from Alderman John H. Burrows, who was influential throughout Essex, primarily in Southend-on-Sea, Hadleigh, Tilbury and Grays.